Green and Awareness Certifications

 The marbles of the Apuan Alps are probably the most famous stone material in the world.
 Up to 14 product varieties have been recognized and grouped according to their characteristics into 5 groups: white marble, brecciati marbles, gray and veined marbles, cipollini marbles and historical marbles.

 The beginning of the excavation of marble in the Apuan Alps is well documented in Roman times, but recently, some studies have confirmed that the processing of this marble started in pre-Roman times for funerary artefacts.
 A first intensive excavation activity was recorded during the first century BC; in fact, after a renewal of public and private architecture in Rome there was a considerable increase in the production of marble that was extracted, for the most part, from quarries placed at the bottom of the four main carrarese marble basins (Boccanaglia, Torano, Miseglia and Colonnata basins).

-At the time all the phases of the extraction activity were already accurately planned: the extracted material underwent a first processing directly in the quarry, while the wasted were used to construct the “vie di lizza” on which they were sent down to the valley the marble blocks. […]
+At the time all the phases of the extraction activity were already accurately planned: the extracted material underwent a first processing directly in the quarry, while the wastes were used to construct the “Vie di Lizza” on which were sent down to the valley the marble blocks.

 Today the number of active quarries in the main mining areas (Carrara, Massa, Lunigiana, Garfagnana and Versilia) is 143, of which 100 are concentrated in the Carrara basin.
 The amount of material extracted in blocks is around 400,000 cubic meters per year, employs about 6,000 workers and represents 70% of the provincial GDP and one of the most important and prestigious sectors in the economy of central Italy.
 Another important business line consists in the production of calcium carbonate, a fundamental raw material for the production of plastics, rubbers, tires, insulators, paints, glues, paper, chemical, pharmaceutical, cosmetics and building products.